jshcordoba/Pio-Report-Pull/README.md

 To access the report use:

-  -PioReportPull.get_report_path()
+  - PioReportPull.get_report_path()
-  -Note: This is assuming that nothing else is being downloaded at the same time.
+  - Note: This is assuming that nothing else is being downloaded at the same time.
         The call brings back the complete path from the last downloaded file.

 Voila!